zweilosec/Infosec-Notes/linux-1/unix-fundamentals.md

 2. The next three characters specify the permissions of the owner of the file.
 3. The following three characters specify the permissions of the group that owns the file.
 4. The final three characters specify the permissions of all other users.

+The permissions set is followed by the name of the file's owning user and then group.
+After that the file's metadata is displayed (typically filesize, modified date/time, inode number, etc.).
+The filename is displayed last.

 In the above example (`-rwxrwxrwx`), the owner, group, and everyone permissions are all `rwx`; hence anyone can read, write, and execute this file.